wpmovielibrary/wpmovielibrary/readme.txt

 == Description ==

 The best way to manage your personnal movie library.
 Handle collections of movies, automatically fetch metadata, images and posters, create collections by mass importing lists of movie titles… [Demo: See what it looks like!](http://demo.wpmovielibrary.com/)

+= Announcing WPMovieLibrary 3.0 =
+The plugin is under heavy work since late 2015 with a complete rewrite of the whole code in process.
+Be sure to check up frequently on the [official blog](http://wpmovielibrary.com/category/blog/) and social networks to see how developement is going!

 = Simple yet powerfull =
 WPMovieLibrary uses WordPress simple but efficient techniques to provide you a really simple tool to change your classic WordPress Blog to an extended management software for your movie collection.